douglaspetrin/starpy/README.md

-# StarPy - A Python Library for the SWAPI
+# StarPy - A Python Library for the SWAPI (Star Wars API)

 ### Documentation